ObaraOrg/obara_lab/README.md

 ### pyenv
 [Official docs](https://github.com/pyenv/pyenv)

-It's mostly for creating a virtual envirorment for python, it's the most useful on the remote environments you might work
+It's mostly for creating a virtual environment for python, it's the most useful on the remote environments you might work

-#### Check out Pyenv where you want it installed.
+#### Installing pyenv
    A good place to choose is `$HOME/.pyenv` (but you can install it somewhere else):
     ```
     git clone https://github.com/pyenv/pyenv.git ~/.pyenv
     ```
 *  Optionally, try to compile a dynamic Bash extension to speed up Pyenv.
-Don't worry if it fails; Pyenv will still work normally:
+Don't worry if it fails; pyenv will still work normally:
     ```
     cd ~/.pyenv && src/configure && make -C src
     ```

 #### Set up your shell environment for Pyenv
-* Define environment variable `PYENV_ROOT` to point to the path where Pyenv will store its data. `$HOME/.pyenv` is the default.
+* Define environment variable `PYENV_ROOT` to point to the path where pyenv will store its data. `$HOME/.pyenv` is the default.
   If you installed Pyenv via Git checkout, we recommend to set it to the same location as where you cloned it.
 * Add the `pyenv` executable to your `PATH` if it's not already there